SpiNNakerManchester/spio/designs/README.md

    (`ipcore_dir/*.xco`) for the design.
 7. Add any other files mentioned by the `README.md` in the same way, for example modules.
+8. See the design's `README.md` for any further notes.
-8. At this point you should have a working project which synthesises and simulates.
+9. At this point you should have a working project which synthesises and simulates.

 You may safely ignore any import errors relating to included files since these